Nar Phu Valley Trek – 10 Days

 Restricted Area Permit

-The government of Nepal has listed it as one of the 15 restricted areas to trek in Nepal.
-You will need a special permit from the immigration office to hike to the Nar Phu Valley.
-The interesting thing is that a solo trekker is not permitted to trek here.
-You should at least be a duo to trek in this restricted region.
-The price for the permit depends on the month you’re trekking in.
+The restricted area permit price depends on the month you’re trekking in.
 From December to August, the cost is USD 75 per person for the first seven days, with an additional USD 15 per day from the eighth day onwards in the restricted zone.
-From September to November, the price increases to USD 100 for the first seven days, with the same USD 15 per day charge after that.
+From September to November, the price increases to USD 100 for the first 7 days, with the same USD 15 per day charge thereafter.

 Annapurna Conservation Area Permit

-Note: A Trekkers Information Management System (TIMS) card is no longer required for Nar Phu Valley Trek.
+Note: A Trekkers Information Management System (TIMS) card is no longer required for the Nar Phu Valley Trek.
 It was mandatory until April 1, 2023, but then a new rule was introduced that removed the need for this permit.

 Fitness and experience requirements for Nar Phu Valley Trek